Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Introduction

 \subsection{Paper outline}

-The structure of the paper is as follows: in Section \ref{sec:prob} we set up the mathematical problems statement; in Section \ref{sec:rie} we review the method proposed in \cite{Tobenkin10a} and explain why it is not suitable for oscillating systems; in Section \ref{sec:trie} we outline proposed approach and prove the main theoretical results; in Section \ref{sec:relax} we give a convex (semidefinite) relaxation of the associated optimization problem; in Section \ref{sec:impl} we discuss practical matters of implementation and the utility of the model class; in Section \ref{sec:exp} we present experimental results fitting membrane potential dynamics of a spiking rat hippocampal neuron in culture; Section \ref{sec:conc} has some brief conclusions; in two appendices we provide details of the experimental setup and some technical lemmas used in the proof of the main result.
+The structure of the paper is as follows: in Section \ref{sec:prob} we set up the mathematical problems statement; in Section \ref{sec:rie} we review the method proposed in \cite{Tobenkin10a} and explain why it is not suitable for oscillating systems; in Section \ref{sec:trie} we outline proposed approach and prove the main theoretical results; in Section \ref{sec:relax} we give a convex (semidefinite) relaxation of the associated optimization problem; in Section \ref{sec:contraction} we present a result guaranteeing existence of limit cycles for models, and relate it to the identification algorithm we propose; in Section \ref{sec:impl} we discuss practical matters of implementation and the utility of the model class; in Section \ref{sec:exp} we present experimental results fitting membrane potential dynamics of a spiking rat hippocampal neuron in culture; Section \ref{sec:conc} has some brief conclusions; in two appendices we provide details of the experimental setup and a technical lemma used in the proof of the main result.